wingsuit-designsystem/wingsuit/docs/src/pages/drupal/overview/index.md

 Drupal theming without a component based solution can be very frustrating, prone to errors and hard to maintain.

-It is very likley that you need to theme the same component more than once.
+It is very likely that you need to theme the same component more than once.
 Once you need your button inside as a field, next time you need the same button inside your node template.
 The solution most developer took is to copy the template and adjust them to their needs.
 You distribute your component markup across the project and changes to a component must be done on several places inside your project.

 This get even more worse if you use a modern CSS framework like tailwind where everything is configured through classes directly on the element.